some-things/kbk/README.md

 ##### My pod stays waiting

 If a Pod is stuck in the `Waiting` state, then it has been scheduled to a worker node, but it can’t run on that machine.
 Again, the information from `kbk describe ...` should be informative.
 The most common cause of `Waiting` pods is a failure to pull the image.
-There are three things to check:
+In that case, there are three things to check:

 - Make sure that you have the name of the image correct.
 - Have you pushed the image to the repository?